The Counterculture Movement in Society and Art

 It was the best of times, it was the worst of times – so begins Dickens his Tale of Two Cities.
-With the similar duality we can start our account of counterculture movement of the 20th century, which took off in 1960s and marked much of the last half of the previous century in activism, social movements and arts.
+With a similar duality we can start our account of counterculture movement of the 20th century, which took off in the 1960s and marked much of the last half of the previous century in activism, social movements and arts.
 Counterculture in itself cannot be explained if its antagonist is not described and defined.
 In order to be counter to something, the other needs to exists, and in this case, it is a mainstream culture of the US and Western and Northern Europe of that time.
 Another important characteristic for any movement to be considered as countercultural is its critical mass.
-Countercultural stance may be easily proclaimed, but if the movement does not have enough power or group members to initiate social change, or even to get noticed, we cannot talk about counterculture movement.
+The counterculture stance may be easily proclaimed, but if the movement does not have enough power or group members to initiate social change, or even to get noticed, we cannot talk about counterculture movement.
 Another aspect that is mentioned at the beginning – the countercultural duality – pertains to a general uncertainty regarding the positive and negative aspects of such movement.
 As many may argue that counterculture of the 1960s brought about important changes through feminist, anti-war and similar political movements, others may evoke the well-known bathetic trite – if you remember the 60s you couldn’t have been there – alluding to drug-taking and sexual experimentation of different creatives of that period.
-Similarly to Dickens, it could be said that counterculture of the 1960s marks for some the best and the worst of times at the same time.
+Similarly to Dickens, it could be said that the counterculture of the 1960s marks for some the best and the worst of times at the same time.

-Before turning to a more detailed account of 1960s counterculture, we will first look into the definition of counterculture, and examine some of its historical precursors.
-Countercultural movement is not solely linked to the 20th century, but similar movements countering dominant cultural mores of the times marked some of the previous epochs as well.
+Before turning to a more detailed account of the 1960s counterculture, we will first look into the definition of counterculture, and examine some of its historical precursors.
+Counterculture movement is not solely linked to the 20th century, but similar movements countering dominant cultural mores of the times marked some of the previous epochs as well.

 Counterculture – Towards a Definition

-A book The Making of a Counter Culture by Theodore Roszak is considered the first theoretical work in english where term counterculture is mentioned.
+A book The Making of a Counter Culture by Theodore Roszak is considered the first theoretical work in English where term counterculture is mentioned.
 Important, or more precisely, the necessary part in defining counterculture is its opposite, or mainstream culture.
-This opposition may pertain to all aspects of a culture, or to more specific elements like middle-class values, adult values or different political agendas.
+This opposition may pertain to all aspects of culture, or to more specific elements like middle-class values, adult values or different political agendas.
 Interestingly enough, countercultures are often defined in organic terms.
 They germinate, grow and eventually die and become appropriated by the mainstream culture, however leaving their lasting imprint on their successors.
 Even today we still experience and live in the systems which were shaped by Hippies, Romantics or Beats.
 In general, counterculture is an alternative lifestyle, mode of expression, or social system that, as the term itself suggests, counters the dominant or normative one, and often leads to changes in that system.

-Countercultures Through History
+Counterculture Examples Through History

 The 1960s Counterculture

-Counterculture Within our Society
+Counterculture Within Our Society

 Since any counterculture moment in history has aimed at changing some well-established part(s) of our society, it comes as no surprise that all such movements affected our lives to some extent.
 Some of them we were able to only witness, some demanded that we be a part of them, some altered our entire lives from the ground up.
 Regardless of whether they are ultimately successful or doomed to failure, counterculture movements are a vital and natural part of our existence.
 By accepting that significant role, it is logical that counterculture developed interesting relations with other aspects of our societies.
 Every period has had its own variations of how counterculture integrated itself with our everyday life, but modern times did have a few interesting examples of how such movements found their way into people’s homes.